mitranim/xhttp/readme-node.md

 ### `bufferBody(response)`

-Takes a [Response](#response) returned by `streamingRequest` and returns a future that eventually resolves to a Response where `.body` is a fully realized `Buffer` rather than a stream.
-Using `.setEncoding()` on the readable stream before buffering causes it to be buffered as a string using the given encoding.
+Takes a [Response](#response) from `streamingRequest`.
+Returns a future that eventually resolves to a Response where `.body` is no longer a stream, but a Node `Buffer`.
+Using `.setEncoding(<encoding>)` on the readable stream causes it to be buffered as a string, using the given encoding.

 ```js
 const {streamingRequest, bufferBody} = require('xhttp/node')